mattryanharris/ClassStatus/README.md

 # ClassStatus #
 ClassStatus is a service that texts students anytime their college professor cancels class.

+### Update

+ClassStatus was discontinued in August of 2015.
+Please note the code has not been updated since then and should not be considered safe to deploy.

 ### Version
 1.1 (**DISCONTINUED**)